 Out in Douglasville, N.P.
 Adams finds the same tool “is great for sitting on the ground and digging up roots of bermudagrass and nutgrass, of which I have more than plenty.
 I also would be lost without my 4 prong garden rake, which is good for working loose garden soil.”

-PRUNERS My friend Frances Tidd, who, with her husband Charlie, oversees a massive outdoor garden railroad, says that “For those of with a little less hand strength I would not be without my Florian Ratchet Cut Pruners or my Florian Loppers.
+PRUNERS My friend Frances T. says that “For those of with a little less hand strength I would not be without my Florian Ratchet Cut Pruners or my Florian Loppers.
 You can see them at www.floriantools.com“.

-“Don’t forget a mattock for digging in tough Georgia clay!” says Chuck Wilkinson, seconded by Bill Waxman.
+“Don’t forget a mattock for digging in tough Georgia clay!” says Chuck W., seconded by Bill W.

 “What I really need,” says Bill, “is an automatic leaf removal system which clears up the millions of leaves I have, shreds them, and spreads them out for mulch!
 Now that would really be my favorite garden device of all!”